RHIT-CSSE/csse220/Homework/RefactoringInheritance/README.md

 ##### Hint #1: You can add ChargedParticles into an ArrayList of Particles that already exists if (as it should) ChargedParticle extends Particle!

-##### Hint #2: Don't forget to call super.methodName() to re-use an existing method when overriding it!
+##### Hint #2: Don't forget to call super.methodName() to re-use an existing method!

-##### Hint #3: My solution for ChargedParticles has less than 50  lines of code.
+##### Hint #3: My solution for ChargedParticles has less than 50 lines of code. (can be even less!)

 ##### Hint #4: [Final Functionality Demo](https://rose-hulman.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=c6958003-1803-436a-bc65-aba6002fdeb3)

 # Part 4: Pandemic Simulation
-Now that you have refactored code and made it easier to build on the Particle class let's try to re-use the new class we created earlier (SimulationObject) to build another class.
+Now that you have seen how to use the refactored code and easily buillt on the Particle class, let's try to re-use the super class we created earlier (SimulationObject) to build another class.
 The class Person has been started for you and when completed will actually allow you to simulate a viral infection spread in a population.
+Person will need significant modifications.

 ## Person
 This class represents a Person who can either be healthy (green), infected (orange), or recovered (pink).
 In each case it is simply drawn as a solid circle of the given color.
+It should move around just like the Particle and TagPlayer moved in the starting code.
+When a healthy Person is touched by an infected Person, the healthy Person becomes infected.
 Once a Person becomes infected, they will remain infected for a certain length of time (TIME_TO_RECOVER) before they become recovered.
 Once recovered, the Person cannot be infected again.

 Tracking status: there are a number of ways to track the status of a Person, but make sure that they will always report the correct information about being Healthy, Infected, or Recovered.